How to Create Boot Disk Backup in Windows 10 | 2 FREE Ways

 Windows OS and your personal data could be vulnerable to hacker, virus, critical software error or hardware failure, and the system may fail or your data will be lost or deleted by mistake.
 To avoid such things, backup is the top choice.
 It can safeguard your irreplaceable and valuable data by making an exact copy of your system or files.

-In Windows 10, you can have two options: backup files with File History, or create a complete system backup with Backup and Restore (Windows 7).
-You can choose one as per your needs, but you have to know if you only backup specific folders in Windows 10, you still need to set up your computer from scratch in case of a system crash.
+In Windows 10, you have two backup options: backup files with File History, or create a complete system backup with Backup and Restore (Windows 7).
+It should be noted that if you only backup specific folders in Windows 10, you still need to set up your computer from scratch in case of a system crash.
 The process involves reinstalling Windows 10 and necessary system files, drivers and installing software you will use, etc. It will take you a lot of time to get your computer back to how it was.

 Thus, you need not only a file backup, but also a full backup of your computer.
-And I will show you how to backup files or system in the following.
-Just pick one method you like.
+And I will show you how to create bootable backup in Windows 10 in two ways: third-party backup tool and built-in tools.
+Keep reading to get details.

-If you are tired of backing up boot disk in Windows 10 twice or want more advanced features, you could download AOMEI Backupper Standard to have a try right now.
+To enjoy all the wonderful features, download AOMEI Backupper Standard to have a try right now.
 The Standard edition is totally free for home use.

 Step 1.
 Launch AOMEI Backupper Standard, and you will see its deep-blue screen.
 Click Disk Backup under Backup tap.